dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 ```

 ???
+* waiiit how do include css in my paaage?
 * Inline style: `<p style="color: orange;">` BAD
 * Internal style sheet: is a block of CSS inside of your html.
 Better.
 * External style sheet: separate file included in head section.
 BEST.
 * CSS Preprocessor Magics:  is actually best, we'll look into this more later.
 See: [SASS](http://sass-lang.com/)
+* why is inline worst?